fatihsirin/splunk-tutorial/search-language/search-commands/3-centralized-streaming/join.md

     "Power _MVA" field of every targeted event into a multivalued field, then split the multivalued field into new events.
 Finally, change the "Line
     ID" of the new events into a line rating name depending on the "Power _MVA" field
     - See `mvexpand.md` notes
+  - Even better, learn how to use Splunk dashboard inputs to allow users to toggle lines and their ratings on and off
+# Background
+- `join` is a centralized streaming command when a set of fields with which to join is provided
+  - Otherwise, it is `dataset processing` command
+- Yes, I *can* simply join multiple `timechart` results together, but using `BY` in the outer and inner searches does not work like I want
+# Arguments
+## Required
+- A subsearch
+## Optional
+- A comma-separated list of fields upon which to join
+- One or more \<join options>